AniDa/graphLoader/README.md

 graphLoader
 ===========

-Graph loader (under separate named graphs) to Virtuoso 7.0.0.

-From scrath on Mac OS X:
+This script loads graphs under separate named graphs in Virtuoso 7.0.0.
+How to do it?
+First, you need Virtuoso.
+Assuming you don't have it just follow the steps from the beginning.
+It's a Mac OS X installation.

-You can skip this step if you already have homebrew installed.
+You can skip Homebrew and Virtuoso installations if you already have then installed.

+***Homebrew installation***

-Initial step: Download the latest version of the Homebrew though its official [website](http://brew.sh/) Easiest way would be to just use the following command in the terminal
+Download the latest version of the Homebrew though its official [website](http://brew.sh/) Easiest way would be to just use the following command in the terminal
 ````
 $ ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"